 There are services specialised in the mental health of migrants but they are not able to cope with the demand.
 Public centres for mental health care are open to asylum seekers and have adapted rates but mostly lack specific expertise.
 Additionally, there is a lack of qualified interpreters.
 The Reception Act allows Fedasil or reception partners to make agreements with specialised services.
-The Secretary of State accords funding for certain projects or activities by royal decree, but these are always short-term projects or activities so the sector mainly lacks long-term solutions.495
+The Secretary of State accords funding for certain projects or activities by royal decree, but these are always short-term projects or activities so the sector mainly lacks long-term solutions.545

 In Wallonia, there is a specialised Red Cross reception centre (Centre d'accueil rapproché pour demandeurs d'asile en souffrance mentale, Carda) for traumatised asylum seekers.
 In Flanders, there is a centre for the intensive assistance of asylum seekers with psychological and/or mild psychiatric problems (Centrum voor Intensieve Begeleiding van Asielzoekers - CIBA) in Sint-Niklaas.
-The centre provides for an intensive trajectory of maximum 3 months and has 40 places, 5 of which are reserved for unaccompanied minors of 16 years old or over.496
+The centre provides for an intensive trajectory of maximum 3 months and has 40 places, 5 of which are reserved for unaccompanied minors of 16 years old or over.546

 On 29 October 2019, the Federal Knowledge Centre for Health Care (KCE) published the results of a field survey on the provision of health care to applicants for international protection.
 It shows that the organisation of health care in Belgium is unequal and not efficient.
 This leads to a difference in treatment of asylum seekers in the exact same procedural situation, purely on the basis of their place of residence.
 This makes the system non-transparent and complicated for social workers but also for the service provider themselves, as they have their own administration, control mechanisms and decision-making structure, thus resulting in a lack of coordination and cooperation.
 Access to specialised care also appears to be difficult for all asylum seekers due to a slow and complex administration that has to grant permission first.
 The KCE also identified other various thresholds that hamper access to health care, such as language barriers, a lack of interpreters and limited transportation possibilities.
 The KCE proposes that the financing of health care for all asylum seekers should be included to a global envelope, which includes services for prevention, health promotion and support in terms of translation and/or transportation etc. The report identifies several avenues in this regard.
-For example, all asylum seekers could be covered
+For example, all asylum seekers could be covered by compulsory health insurance, or Fedasil could manage care centrally.
+The report analyses the advantages and disadvantages of these options, and the conditions for their implementation.
+547 Fedasil has analysed the different options put forward by the report and decided a coverage of asylum seekers

-Document in Dutch/French available via: http://bit.ly/3poDlxS
+Document in Dutch/French available via: http://bit.ly/3poDlxS.